Chapter Meeting Recaps

 More details coming soon!

-of CoreNet September Program // Wednesday, September 26th // Redwood City
+Women of CoreNet September Program // Wednesday, September 26th // Redwood City

 Design Tech High School – An interview with the Project Team that delivered the school on Oracle’s headquarters campus